neurobioinfo/scrnabox/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/neurobioinfo/scrnabox/blob/main/LICENSE) file for details.
 ## Acknowledgement
-The pipeline is done as part Dark Genome project, it is written by [Saeid Amiri](https://github.com/saeidamiri1) with associate of Rhalena Thomas and  Roxanne Larivière.
+The pipeline is done as part Dark Genome project, it is written by [Saeid Amiri](https://github.com/saeidamiri1) with associate of Rhalena Thomas and  Neuro Bioinformatics Core.
+Copyright belong MNI BIOINFO CORE (https://github.com/neurobioinfo).

 ## Todo
 **[⬆ back to top](#contents)**